-- This is only required on a label if the function of the product is unclear from its presentation and design.
-For example, the function of lipstick is clear from how it looks, so it does not need to be labelled “lipstick”.
-However, it would not be acceptable to label a depilatory cream could not be labelled just as “cream” – it would have to state that it was for hair removal to prevent any misunderstanding.
+- It is only required if the product’s function is unclear from its presentation and design.
+For example, a lipstick’s function is clear from how it looks; therefore, it does not need to be labelled “lipstick”.
+However, it would not be acceptable to label a depilatory cream just as “cream” – it would have to state that it was for hair removal to prevent any misunderstanding.

 - If there is not enough space on a product to include key information, the manufacturer has to include that information somewhere else.

 - For example, it could be on a leaflet contained in the box.
-You sometimes see labels that can peel back to reveal another layer underneath with more information on it.
+There are also labels that peel back to reveal another layer underneath with more information on it.

-- The “Hand Book” symbol shows that information is included elsewhere in the packaging.
+- The “Hand Book” symbol shows that additional information is included somewhere else in the packaging.

 Other Information Given on a Label

 In addition to the legally required information, a label can provide all sorts of other information.
 It all depends on what the manufacturer wants to tell the consumer.
-Of course, this is down to the individual manufacturer or brand.
+Here are some things commonly seen on cosmetic products.

 Organic or Natural

 - There is no legal definition of organic cosmetic products in the EU.
 Therefore, a company could label a product “organic” even if that product only had 1% organically produced ingredients.

-- Other similar terms used on labels are things like “natural” and “green“.
+- Other similar terms used on labels are things like “natural” and “green”.
 Again, no legislation is in place for these terms.
-They are used by manufacturers to simply make the consumer think they are buying something pure, better or safer.
+Consumers are made to believe they are buying something pure, better or safer.
 In some cases, they may be.
 However, the opposite is also true.